snigdhagit/snigdha/content/authors/admin/_index.md

 <br>

 I am an Associate Professor of Statistics (with tenure) and also hold a courtesy appointment at the Department of Biostatistics.
+I currently serve on the Editorial Boards for [Bernoulli](https://www.bernoullisociety.org/publications/bernoulli-journal) and the [Journal of the Royal Statistical Society: Series B](https://academic.oup.com/jrsssb).
 <br>